|2019 VACCINATION SCHEDULE: ADULTS|

 • Evidence of immunity to varicella in adults includes any of the following:

-—history of varicella or herpes zoster disease based on diagnosis or verification of varicella or herpes zoster by a HCP; or
+— diagnosis or verification of history of varicella or herpes zoster by a HCP;

 5. Zoster (recombinant zoster vaccine [RZV] and zoster vaccine live [ZVL]) vaccination

-• Adults ≥50yrs regardless of past episode of herpes zoster or receipt of ZVL should receive 2 doses of RZV 2–6mos apart.
+• Adults ≥50yrs regardless of past episode of herpes zoster or receipt of ZVL should receive 2 doses of RZV 2–6mos apart (repeat dose if given <4wks apart).

-• Adults ≥60yrs should receive either RZV (preferred) or ZVL.
+• Adults ≥60yrs should receive either 2 doses of RZV (preferred) or 1 dose of ZVL if not previously vaccinated.

 • Persons who previously received ZVL should receive 2 doses of RZV at least 2mos after ZVL.